USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 -   `RUNID [default: $VRSN_compiler_APPL]`<a id=RUNID></a>
     Run ID used to track version number, compiler, and application case name.
 -   `BLD` <a id=BLD></a>
-    Directory path for compiling CMAQ and storing the executable
+    Directory path of the built CCTM executable
 -   `EXEC [default: CCTM_$APPL_$EXECID]`<a id=EXEC></a>
     The name of the CCTM executable.